 Narcissa always had been unyielding, so it didn't surprise him when she refused to give up on this.
 Annoying?
 Yes.
 Shocking?
 No. "They could really help you get to know him."

 "To be honest, Mother, I know Father about as well as I should—as well as he would want me to.
 And I only needed one letter for that to happen.
 Anything else would diminish what I already know."
 Draco paused.
 "Now, if you'll excuse me, I have to go retrieve Granger before she wears a hole in her carpet.
-You should head over to Aunt Andromeda's."
+Meet us there in an hour and a half."

 Narcissa extended the box out to him, again.
 "Just take it.
 Do whatever you want with it, at first.
 You never know.
 You may actually change your mind."